Ojembe Olatuga

 Ojembe Olatuga (born 24 January 1988 in Lagos) is a Nigerian footballer.

 Career

 Olatuga began his career by Youth Star Sporting Club, before later transferring in 2006 to the Finnish second league team Atlantis FC.
 In January 2008, he along with his teammates Alimamy Jalloh and Michael Ozor left the squad and joined SoVo.

-After six months SoVo, Olatuga again transferred, this time to HIFK.
+After six months in SoVo, Olatuga again transferred, this time to HIFK.
 He spent one season with his new club, before signing in January 2009 with Lohjan Pallo.